 There are article writers who can write 1000 words in 20 minutes.
-But, don’t feel bad if you can’t write that fast right now.
+But, don’t feel bad if you can’t write that fast.
 It takes LOTS of practice to be able to write so quickly.
 For me, what helped me the most over the years was retyping my journals into the computer.
 This practice, which I started in junior high school around 2000, helped me practice typing and getting to a point where I could easily type 80 to 100 words per minute.
 Also, as I typed up this material from my notebooks, I also would find myself editing them along the way.
 So, this practice helped me become better at self-editing, too.

-Obviously, when you’re writing in your own journal, you’re not going to worry as much about how you’re wording things.
-You’re just going to write whatever comes to you.
+Obviously, when you’re writing on scrap paper or in your own journal or notebooks, you’re not going to worry as much about how you word things or even follow proper grammar.
+You’re just writing whatever comes to you.
 It seems many people think that writing perfect prose just comes naturally to experienced article writers.
-That’s not true.
-For every post I whip out in 15-30 minutes, there are five to ten potential articles and essays which end up on the back burner.
-Of these five, three or four of those will likely end up scrapped and mulched for future writing ideas.
+That’s not true at all.
+For every post I whip out in half an hour or so, there are five to ten potential articles and essays which end up on the back burner.
+Of these five, eighty percent of those will end up scrapped and mulched for future writing ideas.

-There are also plenty of articles I whip out, then months or years later return to and heavily revise.
+There are also plenty of articles and essays I whip out, then months or years later return to and heavily revise.
 Thanks to being a mutable impermanent medium, blogs and websites also online article writers an endless chance for tweaking and polishing.
-After all, what you write is live to the world.
-If you’re not happy with it, you’re going to change it.
-You want to always show something that is strong work.
-Even if it’s not your best, you want it to be something you’re fine with having your name associated with when it comes to web writing.
+After all, what you write online is live to the world.
+If you’re not happy with it, you’re going to change it sooner than later.
+You want to always put forth your strongest effort.
+Even if it’s not your best work, you want what’s live to be something you’re fine with having your name associated with it.

 While knowing target keywords is important, you may find yourself shutting yourself off to topics, just because you don’t have a high-volume search phrase.
 Not all topics will get a lot of search traffic to begin with.
-Not everything you write has to be Page One of Google material.
-That’s OK.
-Just write what comes to you and optimize for what you can later.
+Not everything you write has to be Page One of Google SERP’s material.
+Just write what comes to you and optimize as needed later.

-To make up for those times where the writing flow isn’t working, many online article writers write ahead.
-This is why you see so many web writers hammer out a lot of posts at once.
+To make up for those times where the writing isn’t flowing, many article writers write ahead.
+This is why you see so many writers hammer out a lot of posts at once.
 That way, you can go back and decide if something is ready to publish or not.

 Still, everyone’s writing process is different.
-Some of us take a lot of time to craft the best blog post that we can.
-When I have a post that I really want to come out the right way, it can be a long process.
+Some of us take lots of time to craft the best article or blog post that we can.
+When I have a post which I really want to come out the right way, it can be a long process.
 That post can take days or even weeks to get published online.

-There’s a 2019 article from Zenpost about how many 1000 to 1500 word blog posts take the better part of four hours to craft.
+There’s a 2019 article from Zenpost about how many 1000 to 1500 word blog posts take two to four hours to craft.
 Today’s best performing articles online are much more thoroughly researched and comprehensive than in the past.
 While that’s a good thing, that content quality is improving dramatically over the years, it also means you have to put a lot more into your articles than ever to make them work out well.

 What Makes a Good Article or Blog Post?

 Plenty of thought has to go into articles and blog posts.
 Much of the time spent on an article is research, and even more of it goes into editing.
-Not only should you do fact-checking or looking for additional info, but you have to know if that article is going to actually get interest.
+Not only should you do fact-checking or look for additional info, but you have to understand how and why that particular article should get actual interest from actual people.
 Will this topic resonate with your intended audience?
 Is it a subject people will even care about?
 There’s so much going on behind the writing that most people never think about.

 Sure, you can just sit there and use a blog as your personal journal or as a way to curate content.
 Not only is that a fine way to use a blog, but my first blogs were more about curation and reaction than article or essay writing.
 Back in the early 2010’s, I just wanted to connect with others through online writing without really thinking about it as a career.
-Article writers and other web writers should just do whatever works for them.
-But, if you want to take your web writing to another level, that’s when you have to start treating it with far more care and invest lots more effort.
+Article writers and bloggers should just do whatever works for them with their writing.
+But, if you want to take your article writing and/or blogging to another level, that’s when you have to start treating it with far more care and invest lots more effort.

 Yes, it’s absolutely a myth that article writing doesn’t require a lot of time and effort.
-It really does, especially when you’re trying to grow it into a career.
-Yes, just starting a blog and writing anything takes time and effort.
-Even if you’re just writing for fun, it’s never as easy as it looks!
-After all, you’re publishing your article to the general worldwide public.
-That’s nothing to sneeze at!
-But, article writing for profit gets more complicated than just doing it as a hobby, and requires a lot of time, effort, and patience that, sadly, most of today’s bloggers and content creators don’t really have in abundance.
+It most certainly do, especially when you’re trying to grow your writing efforts into a well-paying career.
+Just starting a blog and writing anything takes time and effort.
+Even if you’re just writing for fun, it’s never going to be as easy as it looked before you got started!
+After all, you’re publishing your article to the general worldwide public, and that’s nothing to sneeze at!
+But, writing for profit gets more complicated than just doing it as a hobby, and requires a lot of time, effort, and patience that, sadly, most of today’s bloggers and content creators don’t really have in abundance.

 So, the old saying “if you blog, they will come” isn’t exactly true.
 You have to put in a lot of time and effort for a blog or website to live on.
-For those that can do it consistently, be proud of them for doing something they love!
-If you have the passion to put extra thought into effort into everything you publish online, there will be a pay-off in the end, even if it’s not obvious right now.
+For those that can do it consistently, though, be proud of them for doing something they love as an occupation!
+If you have the passion to put extra thought and effort into everything you publish online, there will be a pay-off in the end, even if it’s not obvious right now.

 ~ Amelia <3